jamisonr/DBMulticast/README.md

 A .NET application to handle running queries against mutliple instances of SQLServer.

-See wiki on github for install and usage info.
+See [wiki](https://github.com/pfarrell/DBMulticast/wiki) for install and usage info.